-- b.
+- 7.22.1 In all Land Use Districts a shipping container shall: - a.
+Be considered an accessory building to the principal building; - b.
 Be used for storage purposes excluding any dangerous or hazardous materials; - c.
-Be restricted within any front yard; - d.
+Be prohibited within any front yard; - d.
 Be positioned within a side or rear yard of a primary building; and - e.
 Conform to required setbacks of the applicable land use district.